ohata-toast/RDS-FOR-POSTGRESQL/en/db-instance.md

 ## Delete DB instance

-You can delete DB instances that are no longer in use. 마스터를 삭제하면 해당 복제 그룹에 속한 읽기 복제본도 함께 삭제됩니다. 삭제된 DB 인스턴스는 복구할 수 없으므로 중요한 DB 인스턴스는 삭제 보호 설정을 활성화하는 것을 권장합니다.
+You can delete DB instances that are no longer in use.
+When you delete a master, the read replicas that belong to its replication group are also deleted.
+Because deleted DB instances cannot be recovered, it is recommended that you enable deletion protection for critical DB instances.

 ## Backup